sleepingstu/minitest-osx/README.md

 # minitest-osx

-A `minitest` reporter for the Mac OS X notification center.
+A `minitest` reporter for the Mac OS X Notification Center.

 ## Installation

 Add the following line to your `Gemfile`:

-    gem "minitest/osx"
+    gem "minitest-osx"

 And execute: